LA

 To ride Passo Gavia is to move through a place where nature has not been tamed, only briefly traversed.
 The climb asks patience, presence, and a willingness to meet the mountain on its terms.
 There are no grand plazas at the summit, no triumphal markers—just a refuge, a chapel, a lake pale as breath, and the sense of having passed through something larger than yourself.
 It is a crossing in every sense: of landscape, of history, of one’s own limits.
 And long after the descent begins and the valley rises back to meet you, the memory of that high, wind-swept doorway remains, quiet and unshakable.

-Discover the queen of the Alps.
+Meet the queen of the Alps.

 QUEEN OF THE ALPS